WiseLibs/better-sqlite3/README.md

 ## new Database(*path*, [*options*])

-Creates a database connection.
+Creates a new database connection.
 If the database file does not exist, it is created.

 When the database connection is ready, the `open` event is fired.